Introduction (Click here or scroll down for Images)

 (i) Re-Imaging & Re-Re-Imaging

-The state-sponsored re-imaging programmes between (roughly) 2006 and 2009 attempted to replace murals depicting loyalist gunmen with artworks on historical and cultural themes from unionism/loyalism and subsequently with community murals and even completely neutral themes.
-(See Visual History 10 for a list of various themes.)
+The state-sponsored re-imaging programmes between (roughly) 2006 and 2009 attempted to replace murals depicting loyalist gunmen with artworks on historical and cultural themes from unionism/loyalism and subsequently with community-themed murals and even completely neutral murals.
+(See Visual History 10 for a list of various themes and the extent to which they might be considered sectional.)

 But for the loyalist groups a single engagement with state agencies seems to have been enough and – whether for ideological or pecuniary reasons – hooded gunmen began reappearing on walls from which they had previously been erased, often in historical or commemorative form but a fair number showing volunteers in ‘active’ poses.
 Thus, this page documents the re-re-imaging of some cultural and community murals with loyalist gunmen.